jsanz/gh-pages-minima-starter/_pages/about.md

 title: About me
 ---

-A litte bit about me here.
+More details about me on this page.